mars1980/mmp100Compressed/README.md

     3. [Internet Handout](https://docs.google.com/presentation/d/1FeuwEMzNTvKcjIS7q8S2u46Kz7hVRSf5srWtYwg4Tb4/pub?start=false&loop=false&delayms=3000&slide=id.p),
     4. [Basic HTML tutorial](http://www.w3schools.com/html/html_intro.asp)
     5. [How to use  HTML with an editor](http://www.w3schools.com/html/html_editors.asp)
+  2. **Assignment 1** Create a homepage for yourself.
+Include 1 paragraph of text about who you are and what you like to do.
+Include either a selfie or a photo of something that represents some aspect about yourself, include links to your favorite sites or social media, Style your page by changing the padding, margins, background colors, and font.
+####HTML & CSS

 2. **Mon 1.5.15** (Prof Moore).
 HTML Syntax (structural/semantic), lists, nesting, attributes, Inline vs. Block elements, FTP